odpi/egeria-docs/site/docs/education/egeria-dojo/running-egeria/user-interfaces/ecosystem-ui/ecosystem-ui-start.md

 ![Glossary Author initial screen](glossary-author-initial.png)
 * Glossaries contain Terms and Categories.
 This initial screen shows the list of all glossaries, in a system with no glossaries, we expect this screen to be empty.
-* To create a glossary press the <button>+ button, follow the wizard - call it "testglossary1" on the first screen, and press the Create button then finished.
+* To create a glossary press the <button>+</button>, follow the wizard - call it "testglossary1" on the first screen, and press the <button>Create</button> when finished.
 * You should now see
 ![One glossary in card view](one-glossary-card.png)
 * toggle to see the table view